-Figure 36 shows that almost all complaints (>99%) are received via the online web form and WebTrak.
+Figure 36 shows that almost all complaints (>99%) are logged via the online web form and WebTrak.

 Figure 37 displays the areas with the greatest number of complaints recorded.
-So far in 2023 these were from Broadbridge Heath (Horsham), Tonbridge and Tunbridge Wells.
+So far in 2023, these were from Broadbridge Heath (Horsham) Tonbridge, and Tunbridge Wells.
+It is important to note that all Broadbridge Heath complaints are from a single individual.